rioastamal/blank/README.md

 # Hello

-Blank repository that may be used as starting point for Cloud Development environment such as gitpod.
+Blank repository that can be used as starting point for Cloud Development environment such as gitpod.

 ## Next Steps